-All units are supplied with a wide range thermostat designed to sense the evaporator (cold plate) temperature.
+All units are supplied with a wide range thermostat designed to sense the evaporator temperature.
 The coldest position on the thermostat is reached by turning the knob to the right (clockwise); conversely turning the thermostat knob to the left (counterclockwise) yields a warmer setting.
-The OFF position is reached by turning hard counterclockwise past the click.
-The reference point is shown with an indicator sticker beside the knob.
+To turn the refrigerator off, turn the knob counterclockwise to the STOP/OFF position (in some refrigerators this is reached by turning the knob counterclockwise past the click).